-We know that under-exercised dogs often develop unwanted behaviours when they have excess energy or are bored so taking them to a stimulating environment can help reduce problems.
+We know that under-exercised dogs often develop unwanted behaviors when they have excess energy or are bored, so taking them to a secure area to expend energy and get much-needed stimulation has real benefits and reduces problems.
 Not only that but dog parks also offer;

 - Socialization – There’s no doubt about it that dog parks offer a place for dogs to meet dogs.
 As social animals, dogs get a lot from positive interactions with other canines.
-Not only that but they also get the opportunity to socialise with lots of different people, rounding out their experience of human beings
+Not only that, but they also get the opportunity to socialize with lots of different people, rounding out their experience of human beings.

 - Owners benefit too – Dog parks are a great place to connect to other dog lovers.
 Share training tips, arrange play dates and belong to part of the community.